sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 - Object comparison with `equals` and `hashCode`
   - leverage IDE support on this
   - Do you want to include id field?
+It should not.
+Otherwise, the update() test will fail.  ??
+Verify with the solution with GitHub.  ???
+Hmm The solution includes id field.

 - Creating `List` object from `timeEntryMap.values()`